 The Group's management has elected not to adopt these new standards, amendments to the existing standards and new interpretations in advance of their effective dates.
-The Group anticipates that the adoption of these standards, amendments to the existing standards and new interpretations will have no material impact on the financial statements of the Group in the period of initial application.
+The Group's management anticipates that the adoption of these standards, amendments to the existing standards and new interpretations will have no material impact on the financial statements of the Group in the period of initial application.

-(d) Financial reporting under conditions of uncertainty
+(d) Impact of the uncertainty in the economic environment